ZeeshanSalem/ZeeshanSalem/README.md

 -->

-- 🔭 I’m currently working at Mazdoor and AntonX.
+- 🔭 I’m currently working at Mazdoor and Encoder Bytes.
 - 🌱 I’m currently learning Flutter Architectures and animation as well server side development.

 - 💬 Ask me about Flutter, blockchain and server side development.